IsaacLeimgruber/cgx-project/README.md

 ### 1.2.
 Height and angle based colouring of terrain

-Mapping normal vector to color

-Using the normalMap vector allows us to calculate the slope by scalar product with the vertical vector (0, 0, 1).
-Now we have an alpha angle with range [-1, 1].We can choose an arbitrary threshold.
+Using the normal vector allows us to calculate the slope by scalar product with the vertical vector (0, 1, 0).
+Now we have an alpha angle with range [-1, 1].
+We can choose an arbitrary threshold.
 Knowing that angle 0 means our normal vector is horizontal, we have highest slope.
 Instead of coloring only with some grey when the slope is higher than the threshold, we found more realistic to mix the rock color with the color corresponding to the given height.
 The mix ratio being a function of the slope allowed us to define a smooth transition between, say, grass and rock, up to some other threshold where we directly color with rock (this seemed to imitate a natural coloring pretty well.
-One can think of a cliff this way: When the slope is low there is grass (less as the slope increase), but at some point, there's no grass anymore.
+One can think of a cliff this way: When the slope is low there is grass (less as the slope increase), but at some height, there's no grass anymore.

 <img src="https://lkieliger.ch/docs/pictures/cgx/cliffMix.png">

 ## 2. Perlin noise improvements and variations
 Since the perlin noise is at the heart of our procedural project, we took some time experiment with and better understand its complicated behaviors.

-Moving on from the initial Perlin noise implementation, we tweaked the permutation array generation to make it faster (with pre-caching) and random (using c++11's random).
+Moving on from the initial Perlin noise implementation, we tweaked the permutation array generation to make it faster (with pre-caching) and random (using C++ 11's random).
 From there, we implemented several fBm:

 - Ridged noise: a ridged noise and fBm
 - Multifractal: this is Kenton Musgrave's mutifractal algorithm